Photo courtesy of Knox News Archives

 Strange Side Note:

 The tractor-trailer truck’s emergency flashers were left blinking.
-Obviously, whoever did this wasn’t too worried about being caught, or they would have hidden the truck and shut off the lights.
+Whoever did this wasn’t too worried about being caught, or they would have hidden the truck and shut off the lights.

 Why would anyone want to murder this man?
 It seems Constant was starting to keep records of the shipments he was hauling.
 These shipments included bootleg cigarettes and black market items shipped by the local chapter of the Dixie Mafia.
 Family members claim John had been threatened and had decided to go to the FBI with his records.